i-program-stuff/german-notes-quartz/content/Asking Questions.md

 - **Läuft sie wirklich jeden Tag 10 km?** → *Does she really run 10km everyday?*

 As you can see, the finite verb moves into the first place.

+## Doch

+*This is rather a **reply** than a question so take it as a bonus segment.*

+Doch means "Yes, I do" and it's used to contradict a negative sentence.

+> 🧑‍🦰 Kannst du mir nicht helfen?
+> 🧑‍🦱 Doch!
+Ich kann!

+It can also be used to show something is obvious:
+> 🧑‍🦱 Das ist doch klar! → That is (obviously) clear!
+> 🧑‍🦱 Du weißt das doch! → You know that (obviously)!

+It can also be used for softening a command like this:
+> 🧑‍🦰 Komm doch mit! → Oh, come along!